psrc/psrc.github.io/_posts/2014-08-22-What-Is-SoundCast.md

 layout: post
 ---

 SoundCast is a computer simulation model that models the travel choices of people in the Puget Sound Region.
+PSRC uses this model to compare the possible outcomes of future growth and investment scenarios.

-These choices include:
+SoundCast predicts the choices of people in the region, including:

 * Where to work and go to school
 * How many cars to own